-1. For purposes of this section of the Code of Conduct, the following definitions apply:
+For purposes of this section of the Code of Conduct, the following definitions apply:

-A "suspension" means a temporary removal pursuant to Education Law § 3214.
+Suspension: A temporary removal pursuant to Education Law § 3214.

-A "removal" means relocating for disciplinary reasons from the student's current education placement other than a suspension and change in placement to an Interim Alternative Education Setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or others.
+Removal: Relocating for disciplinary reasons from the student's current education placement other than a suspension and change in placement to an Interim Alternative Education Setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or others.

-An "IAES" means a temporary educational placement for a period of up to 45 days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred.
-This enables the student to continue to progress in the general curriculum, although in another setting, to continue to receive those services and modifications, including those on the student current individualized education plan (IEP), that will enable the student to meet the goals set out in such IEP, and also include services and modifications to address the behavior which precipitated the IAES placement that are designed to prevent the behavior from occurring.
+IAES: A temporary educational placement for a period of up to 45 days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred.
+This enables the student to continue to progress in the general curriculum, although in another setting, to continue to receive those services and modifications, including those on the student's current individualized education plan (IEP), that will enable the student to meet the goals set out in such IEP, and also include services and modifications to address the behavior which precipitated the IAES placement that are designed to prevent the behavior from occurring.